LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry

 ## Contents
 My notes are provided as a handy reference.
-They are not necessarily the best or the only solutions to your tasks.
+They are not necessarily the best or only solutions to your reseach needs.

 0. Introduction to Python
 1. Numerical computation